shotgunsoftware/developer.shotgunsoftware.com/docs/ja/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 For the `tk-config-basic` component it's a bit more tricky, due to all its dependencies.

-1. Run Shotgun Desktop on a workstation connected to the internet.
+1. Run {% include product %} Desktop on a workstation connected to the internet.
 When it starts up, the latest upgrades will be automatically downloaded.
 (Ensure `SHOTGUN_DISABLE_APPSTORE_ACCESS` is not set on this machine.)
 2. Copy the bundle cache to a shared location where all machines can access it.
 3. Set the `SHOTGUN_BUNDLE_CACHE_FALLBACK_PATHS` environment variable on offline machines to point to this location.